TerminalRootTV/terminalroottv.github.io/_posts/2020-10-05-copie-e-cole-via-linha-de-comando-do-linux-com-xclip.md

   -d, -display     X display to connect to (eg localhost:0) -h, -help        usage information
-      -selection   selection to access ("primary", "secondary", "clipboard" or "buffer-cut") -noutf8      don't treat text as utf-8, use old unicode -target      use the given target atom
+      -selection   selection to access ("primary", "secondary", "clipboard" or "buffer-cut") -noutf8      don't treat text as utf-8, use old unicode' -target      use the given target atom
       -rmlastnl    remove the last newline charater if present -version     version information